 Have you thought about creating videos to promote your business?
-Video can help your SEO on your website and is an effective way to boost customer engagement.
+Video can help your SEO results and it is an effective way to boost customer engagement.
 But how do you go about making a video?
-Sarah Orchard investigates.
+Sarah Orchard investigates

-Did you know that YouTube accounts for 20 per cent of all visits to social media sites in the UK?
+Did you know that YouTube accounts for 20% of all visits to social media sites in the UK?
 It’s an impressive statistic for a site that has only been in existence since 2005, but perhaps even more impressive is YouTube’s status as an internet search engine, ranking second only to the mighty Google.

 My point — because I’m not just singing the praises of YouTube — is that video has become a hugely powerful medium.
 Dig a little deeper, past the plethora of cute fluffy kittens, extracts from TV shows and stomach-churning skateboarding accidents, and you’ll find that businesses everywhere are incorporating video into their marketing strategies.

 Here’s an example.
 A couple of months ago a friend of mine decided it was time to buy a new tent and intended to buy one that was reasonably priced.
 But she found herself consistently veering towards the Outwell brand — it meant going over budget but she soon figured out how to persuade her other half.
 How?
 She showed him Outwell’s website and played him the videos so that he could see all the clever features and understand why it was worth paying more — and, indeed, that her choice of tent actually offered excellent value for money.
 It’s a perfect example of a business that really understands what information customers want in order to make a purchasing decision and how best to communicate it.
 Happy campers all round!

 Video is known as rich media content and it has the power to boost customer engagement, increases the time spent on a site and undoubtedly helps to convert sales.
 Used cleverly and with a purpose, the inclusion of video can transform any static website into a dynamic interactive site that will attract repeat visits.

 How you use video will be very dependent on your type of business and the services or products you offer.